 does not spoil – ever.
 It does not need refrigeration

-honey.
+into the honey.
 Raw honey does crystallize.
-That is perfectly natural
+That is

 assume that crystallized honey is adulterated or ‘spoiled.’

-Pure, raw and unheated honey has a natural tendency to crystallize
+spontaneous.
+Pure, raw and unheated honey has a natural

-time, meaning you can’t see through it anymore, and
+over time, meaning you can’t see through it

-and of the finest quality.
-Processed honey takes forever to
+is raw and of the finest quality.
+Processed honey

 do I fix crystallized honey?